 - Engagement and empowerment of cocoa-growing communities.

-Municipalities selected by the GCLP to pilot innovations will be empowered with policy reforms and actions designed through the Roadmap to Deforestation-Free Cocoa.
-Pilots will develop land use planning and management, identify investment opportunities and create new business models that can attract investors.
+Municipalities selected by the GCLP to pilot innovations will benefit with policy reforms and actions designed through the Roadmap to Deforestation-free Cocoa.
+Pilots will include the development of land use plans, identification of investment opportunities and creation of new business models that can attract investors.